jakevc/deeplearn/README.md

 ## Notebooks

 - [BirdClassifier.ipynb](https://github.com/jakevc/deeplearn/blob/master/BirdClassifier.ipynb) uses fastai to train a computer vision model using transfer learning.
 The model is trained to recognize birds from a carefully curated set of 42,562 bird images, NABirds V1 described in the publication: [Van Horn et al. 2015](https://vision.cornell.edu/se3/wp-content/uploads/2015/05/Horn_Building_a_Bird_2015_CVPR_paper.pdf).

+- [deepBoundary.ipynb](https://github.com/jakevc/deeplearn/blob/master/deepBoundary.ipynb) uses fastai to train a CNN on high resolution topologically associated domain boundary data, using a final GRU layer with a binary cross entropy loss function to determine if it's a boundary or not.